emacsway/emacsway.github.io/_sources/en/service-layer.txt

 Functional Programming inherently cannot produce side effects (since Functional Programming imposes a restriction on assignment (mutability)).
 This is the reason for its popularity growth in the era of distributed computing.
-No mutability - concurrent update issues.
+No mutability - no concurrent update issues.

 It is necessary to distinguish the Functional Programming paradigm from the languages supporting this paradigm, since quite often the languages supporting this paradigm allow not to follow it.